Karađoz Bey Mosque: History

 The mosque may have been designed by the imperial architect Mimar Sinan.
 It is in the form of a domed cube fronted by a double portico.
 The three domes of the inner portico are supported by four marble columns.
 The outer portico has a shed roof resting on small octagonal pillars.
 The large 10.65 m dome of the mosque sits on an octagonal fenestrated drum which is supported by eight-pointed arches.

 The mosque was severely damaged during World War II, and faced near destruction during the Bosnian War in the early 1990s.
-However, Karađoz Bey Mosque, like the rest of Mostar, underwent extensive repairs between 2002 and 2004.
+However, the Karađoz Bey Mosque, like the rest of Mostar, underwent extensive repairs between 2002 and 2004.
 The mosque was completely renovated and reopened to the public in July 2004.